Ranchero-Software/NetNewsWireHelp/pages/mac/5.0/en/contributing.markdown

 NetNewsWire is open-source and contributions from the community are welcomed.

+There are two channels for contributing:

+* For discussing the app and work around it, we use a [Slack group][slack]
-There are two channels for contributing.
-There is a Slack group for conducting discussions.
-For filing tickets, and contributing code or documentation, we use GitHub.
+* For filing tickets, and contributing code or documentation, we use [GitHub][nnw-git].

 Every community member is expected to abide by the code of conduct included in the [NetNewsWire Contributing][contrib] page.